MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/blog-analysis-services-stop-accept-new-connection.md

   - **CommitTimeout**: Analysis Server processing operations need to acquire a write lock before it can commit a transaction.
 To acquire a write lock, no other read locks can be taken by another process or query.
 Analysis Services must wait until all read locks are released.
 The transaction waits for a while to acquire a write lock, as specified by the **CommitTimeout** property, before rolling back.

-Sometimes the cancellation doesn’t occur immediately, so even with **ForceCommitTimeout** and **CommitTimeout**, there can be a period where work is stalled.
+Sometimes the cancellation doesn't occur immediately, so even with **ForceCommitTimeout** and **CommitTimeout**, there can be a period where work is stalled.

 ## Another variation: Multiple processing requests can block each other

 If you run two or more processing batches at the same time in different transactions, a similar locking chain and deadlock might occur.
 The following example is simplified.
-Assume there are two processing transactions that are ready near the same time, but they get blocked waiting on a user’s long MDX query.
+Assume there are two processing transactions that are ready near the same time, but they get blocked waiting on a user's long MDX query.

 ![Image of multiple processing requests that block each other](media/analysis-services-stops-accepting-new-connections/image4.png)